Montgomery County Joint Custody Lawyer

-How Does Child Support Work With Joint Custody?
+How Does Child Support Work With Joint Custody in Montgomery County?

 Many assume that child support isn’t paid if the parents have joint custody, however, this is incorrect.
 The state of Pennsylvania has a set formula in place for child support payments.
 If the child stays with a parent a minimum of 146 days overnight, that’s considered shared custody.
 The parent with the higher income would be ordered to pay child support and it would be lowered based on the amount of days the child spends with that parent.
 For example, Andrew is ordered to pay $800 a month in child support and he keeps his child overnight for 150 days.
 His work schedule becomes more flexible, and now he is able to do a 50/50 split (or 182 days) with the child’s mother.
 This increase in time that Andrew is spending with his child will get his payments lowered to $677 a month.
 The higher earner will always have to pay because the child must have the same standard of living at both locations.

 Should I Have a Montgomery County Attorney for Custody Issues?

 There may be other factors that come into play besides those already listed.
 With so many variables involved, you should definitely have an attorney when dealing with divorce.
 Contact a Montgomery County, PA family law attorney at the Law Offices of Sheryl R. Rentz, P.C., to help construct the best joint custody arrangement for your family.
 We will listen to your concerns and provide our recommendations for a joint custody agreement based on years of experience with the Pennsylvania family courts.
 Call today at (610) 645-0100.

 - Is Joint Custody Consideration the Best Starting Point in Divorce Cases?